Barbara Everard: Early life

-Barbara Beard was born the eldest daughter of three to Charles and Rosalie Beard at Telscombe Manor, Near Brighton, Sussex on 27 July 1910.
+Barbara Beard was born as the eldest daughter of three to Charles and Rosalie Beard at Telscombe Manor, near Brighton, Sussex on 27 July 1910.

-In 1936 Barbara obtained work at a fake antique business in Deans Yard in Soho, London, owned by Ernest and Walter Thornton-Smith.
+In 1936, Barbara obtained work at a fake antique business in Deans Yard in Soho, London, owned by Ernest and Walter Thornton-Smith.
 Here, while others copied Canalettos and minute Chinese mirror paintings, she learned the art of making fake Chinese wallpapers.
 Paid 30 shillings a week as a beginner, she soon rose to a senior position, being commissioned to work at Fortnum and Masons to do murals, decorate teatables and a curtain for the new Dominion Theatre in Tottenham Court Road, and touch up furniture, fabrics and gilding in the homes of the wealthy.
 The training she received, together with night classes at Ealing School of Art, contributed to her botanical watercolour work in later life.

-During the Great Depression work dried up.
-In 1938 while working as a lady's companion to Lady Davis at Chilham Castle, Kent, Barbara married in secret to Raymond Wallace Everard.
+During the Great Depression, work dried up.
+In 1938, while working as a lady's companion to Lady Davis at Chilham Castle, Kent, Barbara married in secret to Raymond Wallace Everard.
 Shortly after their wedding her husband was appointed to an assistant-manager's job in Singapore, then part of Malaya.
 However, he had not told his employers he was married so Barbara was forced to stay in England, only joining him when the pressure of separation grew too much.